 The AAHC owns a single-family home on Garden Circle, Ann Arbor MI, that was acquired through HUD's Turnkey III lease to ownership program.
 The Turnkey III program no longer exists and the AAHC will convert this property to public housing and follow the HUD disposition process to then remove it from public housing.
 The property will be retained by the AAHC by transferring ownership to the Ann Arbor Housing Development Corporation, a wholly owned non-profit subsidiary of the AAHC.
-The existing tenant may continue to live at the property with a tenant protection voucher.
+The existing tenant may continue to live at the property with a tenant protection voucher or move with a tenant based voucher.
 If there are any proceeds from the transfer of the property, the proceeds will be used to support the AAHC housing and voucher operations.